tasnim-mohammd/QA1-Assignments-/README.md

 ### 8. Add a default case to this switch.
 #### Issue Type : Code Smell
 #### Issue Severity : Critical
+I added a default case to a switch loop
+The lack of a default case can prevent the code from handling unexpected inputs.
+Adding a default case to the switch statement can help to ensure that the code behaves as expected even when unexpected input values are provided.
+The default case can handle situations where none of the other cases match the input value, providing a fallback option that can prevent unexpected behavior or errors.
 ### 9. A "NullPointerException" could be thrown: "writer" is nullable here.
 #### Issue Type : Bug
 #### Issue Severity : Major